jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

     print(spearmanr(areas, model))
 ```

-In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they should effectively remember.
+In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they effectively remember.

 It may be possible that a fuller inspection - more samples and accounting for differences in air temperature or latitude - may suggest otherwise.